thsmi/SeeYouScoreExporter/README.md

 SeeYouScoreExporter --settings contest 1844
 ````

-Set the templates file(s).
+Then set the templates file(s).
 The project includes some examples for such templates in the tpl folder.
 In this example
 we want to create the daily score which is based upon the daily.html.tpl.
-The template name is the filename without the tpl extension.
+You need to use the template name, which is the filename without the tpl extension.

 You can specify as many templates as you want.
 Each templates is run all classes and tasks.

 By default the templates are expected to be in the same directory as the SeeYouScoreExporter.
 The same applies to the generated files.
-Use the "--settings directories" command to save the default locations.
+Use the "--settings directories" command to change the default locations.

 ````
 SeeYouScoreExporter --settings templates daily.html